(Published May 2020, supplemented July 2021)

 Crucial on this long development path is the spiritual development.
 Only through this is our actual goal attainable.
 Deep sensations that glow through the spirit lead to the necessary experience that matures the spirit personality, that is, the actual human being.

 Pure intellectual achievements, which are not guided by feeling, mean little for the spiritual development.
 Superficial thinking, everyday earthly activities, learned knowledge, faith without understanding, unclear feelings, blurred imagination, hardly touch the feeling, the movements of the spiritual core.
-The development of the spiritual core, however, is the goal and purpose of necessary earth incarnations as well as of being in transcendental regions.
+However, the developments of the spiritual core are the goal and sense of necessary earth incarnations, as well as of being in transcendental regions.

 The expression of spiritual experience lies in our inner sensations, which must act as guides and use the mind only as a tool for earth life.
 For the language of the spirit is the sensation.
 Through it we can experience eternity values and guide our way of life on God-ordained paths.